HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 You can change from one service to another during the ticket validity:

-• AB, BC and D tickets for 80 minutes
+- AB, BC and DE tickets for 80 minutes

-• ABC and CD tickets for 90 minutes
+- ABC, CD and CDE tickets for 90 minutes

 Using the HSL app: You can set the ticket validity to start immediately or within 24 hours from the moment of purchase.
-You need an internet connection to buy a ticket but once you have bought a single ticket, it will available also without an internet connection.
+You need an internet connection to purchase the ticket.
+Once you have purchased a single ticket, it will be accessible even without an internet connection.
 Single tickets cannot be transferred from one phone to another.
 If you delete the HSL app from your phone or log out from the app, you will lose any valid single tickets you have on your phone.
+If you purchase single tickets as a guest without logging in to the HSL app: Use the tickets before logging in to the HSL app with your username and password; otherwise, you will lose the tickets you purchased.
+For special terms and conditions related to tickets purchased via the app, see section 7.3.

-From ticket machines: Paper tickets purchased from a ticket machine are valid from the moment of purchase.
-Tickets purchased from ticket machines are valid 10 minutes longer than tickets purchased by other means (see the validity times above).
+From ticket machines: You can purchase paper single tickets at ticket machines at commuter train stations and some tram stops.
+The ticket is valid from the moment of purchase.
+The range of tickets available varies.
+Tickets purchased from ticket machines are valid for 10 minutes longer than tickets purchased by other means (see the validity times above).

-You can buy multi-journey tickets of 10 or 20 journeys.
-The price per journey is lower than buying individual single tickets.
-The multi-journey tickets must be used within 30 and 60 days.
+You can purchase multi-journey tickets of 10 or 20 journeys.
+The price per journey is lower than purchasing individual single tickets.
+The multi-journey tickets must be used within 30 or 60 days.
 The tickets are only available for adults via the HSL app.
-The tickets are personal, and you need to strongly authenticate to buy a multi-journey ticket.
+The tickets are personal, and you need to complete strong authentication to purchase a multi-journey ticket.

-If you change phones or your phone is broken, stolen or lost, you can transfer a valid multi-journey ticket to your new phone by authentication strongly in the HSL app.
+If you change phones or your phone is broken, stolen or lost, you can transfer a valid multi-journey ticket to your new phone by completing strong authentcation in the HSL app.

 A day ticket allows you unlimited travel on HSL public transport in the selected zones within the ticket’s validity.

-• Using the HSL app: Day tickets are valid for 1–13 days.
-You can buy a day ticket up to 24 hours in advance and you can specify the validity start time with an accuracy of one (1) hour.
-You need an internet connection to buy a ticket.
-Once you have bought the ticket, it will available also without an internet connection.
+- Using the HSL app: Day tickets are valid for 1–13 days.
+You can purchase a day ticket up to 24 hours in advance, and you can specify the validity start time with an accuracy of one (1) hour.
+You need an internet connection to purchase a ticket.
+Once you have purchased the ticket, it will also be available without an internet connection.
 Day tickets cannot be transferred from one phone to another.
 If you delete the HSL app from your phone or log out from the app, you will lose any valid day tickets you have on your phone.
+If you purchase day tickets as a guest without logging in to the HSL app: Use the tickets before logging in to the HSL app with your username and password; otherwise, you will lose the tickets you purchased.

 There are three price categories:

-Resident season tickets: If you live in an HSL area municipality or in a municipality that has signed a ticketing agreement with HSL, you are entitled to a resident season ticket subsidized by your home municipality.
+Resident season tickets: If you live permanently or temporarily in an HSL area municipality or a municipality that has signed a ticketing agreement with HSL, you are entitled to a resident season ticket subsidized by your home municipality.

-Non-resident season tickets: Other people can buy non-resident season tickets.
+Non-resident season tickets: Other people can purchase non-resident season tickets.

-In addition, certain customer groups are entitled to discount season tickets.
+In addition, certain customer groups are entitled to discounted season tickets.
 Read more in chapter 5, “Discount groups and right to travel without a ticket”.

-You can buy season tickets in the following ways:
+You can purchase season tickets in the following ways:

-Using the HSL app: Before buying a ticket, you need to strongly authenticate because your municipality of residence will be confirmed via strong authentication.
-You can buy a season ticket as one-off purchase or set up an auto-renewing subscription (see section 3.4.1) or an auto-renewing saver subscription (3.4.2).
-You need an internet connection to buy a season ticket.
-In addition, a season ticket requires internet connection every 24 hours during its period of validity.
-If you change phones or your phone is broken, stolen or lost, you can transfer a valid season ticket purchased using the HSL app to your new phone by strongly authenticating in the app.
+Using the HSL app: Before purchasing a ticket, you need to complete strong authentication because your municipality of residence will be confirmed via strong authentication.
+You can purchase a season ticket as a one-off purchase or set up an auto-renewing subscription (see section 2.4.1) or an auto-renewing saver subscription (2.4.2).
+You need an internet connection to purchase the ticket.
+In addition, a season ticket requires an internet connection every 24 hours during its period of validity.
+If you change phones or your phone is broken, stolen or lost, you can transfer a valid season ticket purchased using the HSL app to your new phone by completing strong authentication in the app.

-You can buy an auto-renewing subscription via the HSL app.
-The ticket will be charged to your debit/credit card that you have linked to the app automatically every 30 days and it will run until terminated..
-You can cancel an auto-renewing subscription at any time (see section 3.4.6).
+You can purchase an auto-renewing subscription via the HSL app.
+The ticket will be charged to the debit/credit card you have linked to the app automatically every 30 days, and it will run until terminated.
+You can cancel an auto-renewing subscription at any time (see section 2.3.6).

-You must ensure that the debit/credit card you have linked to the HSL app has enough credit on it to cover the next payment.
+You must ensure that the debit/credit card linked to the HSL app has enough credit to cover the next payment.
 If we are unable to debit your card, we will try to debit your card three (3) times.
-After three (3) unsuccessful attempts to debit your card, your subscription will be deemed to have been cancelled and it will terminate at the end of the paid period.
+After three (3) unsuccessful attempts to debit your card, your subscription will be deemed cancelled and it will terminate at the end of the paid period.

-You can buy an auto-renewing saver subscription via the HSL app.
-The ticket will be charged to your debit/credit card that you have linked to the app automatically every 30 days.
-When you set up an auto-renewing saver subscription, you commit for 360 days after which the subscription will continue automatically until terminated.
-If you cancel your auto-renewing saver subscription before the 12th payment, you will be charged a cancellation fee (see section 3.4.7)
+You can purchase an auto-renewing saver subscription in the HSL app.
+The ticket will be charged to the debit/credit card you have linked to the app automatically every 30 days.
+When you set up an auto-renewing saver subscription, you commit for 360 days, after which the subscription will continue automatically until terminated.
+If you cancel your auto-renewing saver subscription before the 12th payment, you will be charged a cancellation fee (see section 2.4.7)

-You must ensure that the debit/credit card you have linked to the HSL app has enough credit on it to cover the next payment.
+You must ensure that the debit/credit card linked to the HSL app has enough credit to cover the next payment.
 If we are unable to debit your card, we will notify you of this via the app and via email for the first time two (2) days before the end of the 30-day period.
 You have two (2) days to transfer money to your account or to replace the debit/credit card with another one so that we can charge the payment to your card.
 We will try to take the payment from your card for two (2) days.
-If we are unable to take the payment within the two (2) days, your subscription will be deemed to have been cancelled and it will terminate at the end of the paid period.
-You will be charged a cancellation fee (see section 3.4.7).
+If we are unable to take the payment within the two (2) days, your subscription will be deemed cancelled and it will terminate at the end of the paid period.
+You will be charged a cancellation fee (see section 2.4.7).

 If you have several interrupted saver subscriptions because you have not had enough credit on your card, or if you have several unpaid cancellation fees, HSL reserves the right to disallow you from purchasing auto-renewing saver subscriptions for a fixed period of time.